-Denmark, the baby Scandinavian country, is one of the best places you could study a Master’s degree.
-From the low, even free, tuition fees, to the culture and landscapes, Denmark is one of the countries that can perfectly combine campus life and serene atmosphere.
+Denmark is one of the best places where you could study a Master’s degree.
+From the low, even free tuition fees — at least, for students from the EU/EEA and Switzerland — to the culture and landscapes, Denmark is one of the countries that can perfectly combine campus life and a welcoming atmosphere for international students.

-If you wish to make the best out of your best years, you should know a few key facts about applying to a university here.
-These are:
+If you wish to make the best out of your college years, you should know a few key facts about applying to a university in Denmark:

 - Economics degrees in Denmark

 - Chemistry degrees in Denmark